jessemillar/class-notes/tech-201/lessons/lesson-20.md

 ## General Notes
 - Most people think of medieval Europe as the successor to the Roman empire
 	- Sometimes called the Middle Ages or the Dark Ages
+- By the end of the sixth century (after Pepin the Short), roving bands of marauders rode the countrysides attacking travelers and raiding towns
+	- Had a few effects on European society:
+		1. Warfare became almost constant
+		1. Cities became nearly extinct and large towns became rare
+			- This was because trade was disrupted which was necessary for large civilizations
+- In addition to marauders, the Bubonic Plague, or Black Death wreaked havoc

 ## Timeline
 |Ancient|Middle Ages|Renaissance|